NiekBeijloos/Design-Patterns/1. Creational/7. Comparison Creational patterns/README.md

 - A client needs to vary the product(s) during runtime
 - The construction logic is not likely to change

-### Detailed comparison Simple Factory and Factory method
+### Detailed comparison: Simple Factory and Factory method
 \
 We can achieve the same goal with both patterns.
 We could use a Simple factory and dependency injection to make an object flexible in the product it uses.
 This is the intent of the Factory method.
 However, there are subtle differences.
 In the Factory method, product creation is part of the object itself.
 Using the Simple factory and dependency injection means the product creation is 'outsourced' and thus not part of the object itself.
 Product creation is more tightly coupled to the client in case we use the Factory method.
 Another difference is that a simple factory requires us to adapt the existing code in case we want to support a new concrete product.
 Using the Factory method, we are able to introduce a new concrete type that supports another concrete product.